Wanyama: Celtic could go for Tottenham midfielder in January – Lennon | Goal.com

 Wanyama: Celtic could go for Tottenham midfielder in January – Lennon

-Celtic boss Neil Lennon had admitted the club was keen to sign Tottenham Hotspur midfielder Victor Wanyama in the summer.
+Celtic boss Neil Lennon has admitted the club was keen to sign Tottenham Hotspur midfielder Victor Wanyama in the summer.

 The Kenyan midfielder, 28, looked poised to quit Spurs before the end of the European transfer window.